schwabe/openvpn/doc/man-sections/vpn-network-options.rst

   It's best to use the ``--fragment`` and/or ``--mssfix`` options to deal with MTU sizing issues.

+--tun-max-mtu maxmtu
+  This configures the maximum MTU size that a server can push to ``maxmtu``.
+  The default for ``maxmtu`` is 1600.
+This will increase internal buffers allocation for larger packet sizes.

 --tun-mtu-extra n
   Assume that the TUN/TAP device might return as many as ``n`` bytes more than the ``--tun-mtu`` size on read.
 This parameter defaults to 0, which